Privatized Banking Concept: The Golden Key that Unlocks Your Financial Life

 At the risk of being a silly example, you don’t care much about how a rotating paddle with holes works, unless you know that we’re talking about a KitchenAid, and you just so happen to have a goal of making mouth-watering, fresh, chocolate chip cookies.
 Given that context, now the instructions on how to use the KitchenAid are going to be meaningful and relevant to you.

-So, if you want to create cash flow and control, let’s walk through the basic building blocks to see how Privatized Banking fulfills on the promise of being a golden key that unlocks and improves every other area of your financial life.
+So, if you want to create cash flow and control, let’s walk through the basic building blocks of Privatized Banking.
+You’ll see how The Privatized Banking Concept fulfills on the promise of being a golden key that unlocks and improves every other area of your financial life.

 Rather than comparing it to a particular make and model of a racecar, it’s more like a particular style of racing in that car.

 The Privatized Banking Concept is a whole system, or process, of money management.
 It has two critical components:

 - The product design itself: a Specially Designed Life Insurance Contract (SDLIC), AND

 - The way it’s used: the strategies to utilize the contract to do the most with your money

 Unfortunately, the way most people think about and use life insurance has caused them to see far less than its potential.
 They look only at the features of the product, without considering how to use it.
 Instead of using it to its fullest capacity, they do the equivalent of buying a U-Haul that could provide transportation and income, and then leave it parked in the garage.
 Just like an income-producing truck, SDLIC is meant to be used.